-Our school bases the core work in science around the National Curriculum which aims to ensure that all pupils:
+Our school bases the core work in history around the National Curriculum which aims to ensure that all pupils:

-- develop understanding of the nature, processes and methods of science through different types of science enquiries that help them answer scientific questions about the world around them
+- develop understanding of the nature, processes and methods of science through different types of scientific enquiries that help them answer scientific questions about the world around them.

 - are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.